aaronpope007/Speech-Therapy/MASA Swallowing Assessment/README.md

 # MASA: The Mann Assessment of Swallowing Ability

-A comprehensive React application for conducting MASA (Mann Assessment of Swallowing Ability) assessments with automated scoring and clinical recommendations.
+A comprehensive React application for conducting MASA (Mann Assessment of Swallowing Ability) assessments with automated scoring, patient management, and clinical recommendations.

 ## 🚀 Features

+### 🏥 Patient Management System
+- **Patient Profiles**: Complete patient records with name, date of birth, and MRN
+- **Patient Selection**: Choose existing patients or create new ones during assessment
+- **Longitudinal Tracking**: Monitor patient progress over time with multiple assessments
+- **Patient Dashboard**: Overview of all patients with assessment counts and trends
+- **Patient Search**: Find patients by name or medical record number
+- **Assessment History**: View all assessments for each patient in chronological order

+### 📊 Enhanced Dashboard
+- **Quick Stats**: Overview of total patients, assessments, and results
+- **Patient Cards**: Visual cards showing patient info, assessment count, and latest results
+- **View Toggle**: Switch between "All Assessments" and "By Patient" views
+- **Progress Indicators**: Real-time completion status and validation feedback
+- **Floating Actions**: Quick access to create new patients and assessments

 ### 🔐 Authentication & Security
 - **User Authentication**: Secure login/signup with Firebase Auth